K7MDL2/RF-Power-Meter-V1/README.md

             I am developing new features on this platform first.
 Can use the main module or the programmer module via a simple bootloader procedure.
 This is an archive file (like a zip file) produced from the PSoC Creator 4.3 IDE.
-Drop the expanded archive into your workspace to open in PSoC Creator
+Drop the expanded archive into your workspace to open in PSoC Creator Current code is setup for the ADL5519 Dual 10GHz power detector from SV1AFN.com.
+2 AD8318 modules can be used instead for up to 8Ghz and slightly less accuracy due to component variances.

     pyPowerMeter.py: Desktop Python app.
 Can run multiple instances on unique serial port and meter IDs.
             Now has a separate config screen supporting new auto calibration function for Fwd and Ref power.
             Host CPU will calculate offset and slope.
 Coupler attenuation is now fixed value (Feature in PSoC only for now).

-    *.HMI files: These are config files for the 2.4 and 3.5" Nextion intelligent displays.
+    *.HMI files: These are config files for the 2.4" and 3.5" Nextion intelligent displays.
+They have the same layout/fucntion scaled to size.
             The code to support these 2 displays and a 0.96" OLED display exist only in the PSoC version today.
             The original Nextion library for Arduino is on GitHub so would be easy to merge this code into the Arduino platform.
             The Nextion library used for the PSoC is a community sourced adaption from Arduino C++ to C.